makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 ## Overview

-EntityFameworkCore.Extensions is a set of utility extension methods for Entity Framework Core.
+EntityFrameworkCore.Extensions is a set of utility extension methods for Entity Framework Core.

 ## Pre-Requisites